Thursday, September 25, 2014

 CEUs | Contact Hours

 Professionals following the MPSW Code will receive seven (7) continuing education hours for the workshop.
-This program is pending approval by the National Board of Certified Counselors (NBCC).

 The registration fee of $119 per person includes workshop instruction, materials, lunch and light refreshments.